 The main reason for Radon transform popularity in seismic data processing is its ability to focus seismic signals.
 This focusing property of Radon transforms justifies the inclusion of sparse model constraint in Radon inversion.
 The sparsity model constraint is a very powerful tool that can achieve significant increase the accuracy and resolution of the transform.
-The sparsity constraint is built on the priori assumption that the data can be represented by few coefficients in the Radon model.
-Since the Radon operator is usually chosen to resemble seismic signals, this assumption is generally accepted.
-The flexibility of designing Radon operators to match seismic data makes it a very versatile tool in seismic data processing.
+The

 In order to demonstrate the deficiency of the Radon adjoint operator and the power of sparse Radon transform, we construct a simple synthetic example.
 Figure 3.1a shows a synthetic hyperbolic Radon transform model that consists of three events.
-Every event represents a hyperbolic reflection defined by two parameters, velocity v and apex time τ .
+Every event represents a hyperbolic reflection defined by two parameters, velocity v and apex time $\tau$ .
 This model resembles seismic reflections from horizontal layers with 1500, 1900 and 2550 m/s velocities.
 The forward Radon modelling operator is used to generate synthetic seismic data from this model.
 Using the modelling operator to generate the data is commonly known as the inverse problem crime.
 However, using the modelling operator to generate the data guarantees that the transform basis functions and the signal match closely.
 This allow use to test the efficiency of our inversion algorithms and prove the main concepts.
 The modelling operator use the velocity and apex time information to define the hyperbolic travel time curve for each event.
 Then, the modelling transform generates the data by repeating the event wavelet along the travel time hyperbola as shown in Figure 3.1b.
 If the adjoint Radon transform is used to estimate the Radon model for the data in Figure 3.1b, the estimated model will not match the original model used to generate the data.
-This indicates that the Radon transform is not orthogonal transformation $(\mathbf{L}^T \mathbf{L} \neq 1)$.
+This indicates that the Radon transform is not orthogonal transformation ( $\mathbf{L}^T\mathbf{L} \neq 1$ ).
 The transform non-orthogonality results in smearing artefacts in the Radon model estimated using the adjoint operator.
 For example, Figure 3.2a shows different theoretical travel time hyperbolas that are used by the transform.
 These theoretical travel time hyperbolas are generated using the same apex times but with different velocities that are close the true event velocity.
 The overlap between these theoretical travel time hyperbolas (transform basis functions) generate the smearing effects along the model v dimension that are marked in Figure 3.2b.
 The smearing artefacts problem increases for real data with missing traces and contaminated with noise.
 Fortunately, the similarity between the transform basis functions and the signals can be used to impose sparsity on the model inversion.
 The transform model can be assumed to have a sparse representation for the data.
 Therefore, an accurate Radon model can be estimated using sparse inversion.
 For example, data in Figure 3.1 have three reflections only and it should be represented by three events in the Radon model.
 This sparse representation assumption should not be affected by noise contamination or missing traces.
 For example, Figure 3.3a shows the same synthetic data in Figure 3.1b with added random noise (signal to noise ratio SNR=2) and missing traces (30% missing).
 Using this noisy and irregularly sampled data as input, the Radon model in Figure 3.3b is estimated using sparse inversion.